zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper at mine, receives light without darkening me.
 Thomas Jefferson

-> When you're in love, you want to tell the world.
-Carl Sagan

 > We must know.
 We will know.
 David Hilbert

 > The only true wisdom is in knowing you know nothing.
 Socrates

+> Taught man that which he knew not.
+(Al-‘Alaq 96:5)

+> When you're in love, you want to tell the world.
+Carl Sagan

 > Don't compare your beginning to someone else's middle, or your middle to someone else's end.
 Jon Acuff